 To assist parents (and others) in understanding the process of developing, licensing and monitoring vaccines, the CDC created a very helpful video called The Journey of Your Child’s Vaccine.

-The CDC’s recommended childhood immunization schedule (from birth to 18 years old) is the ONLY vaccination schedule for children and teens that is rigorously tested for safety and effectiveness.
+The CDC’s recommended childhood immunization schedule (from birth to 18 years old) – which is also recommended by the American Academy of Pediatrics and the American Academy of Family Physicians – is the ONLY vaccination schedule for children and teens that is rigorously tested for safety and effectiveness.
 Therefore, it is very important that parents follow that schedule.
 No “non-standard” childhood vaccination schedules have ever been tested for their safety and effectiveness, and therefore, it can dangerous for children to follow them.
-So although following a non standard schedule or creating your own vaccine schedule may seem like a good idea, please talk to your child’s doctor and make sure you are making these decisions based on science-based information.
+So although following a non-standard schedule or creating your own vaccine schedule may seem like a good idea, please talk to your child’s doctor and make sure you are making these decisions based on science-based information.

 How can I be confident that vaccines don’t cause autism?

 Both the medical and public health communities that monitor vaccine safety have heard the claims of a vaccine-autism link, researched them extensively, and repeatedly disproved them.
-We encourage you to look at the evidence yourself by reading the many studies debunking this myth.
+We encourage you to look at the evidence yourself by reading the many studies that show no link between vaccinations and autism.

-Parents can be confident that the medical and public health communities – including the prestigious National Academy of Medicine (NAM) (formerly known as the Institute of Medicine or IOM), the American Academy of Pediatrics (AAP), the American Medical Association (AMA), the World Health Organization (WHO), the National Institutes of Health (NIH), the Food and Drug Administration (FDA), the Centers for Disease Control and Prevention (CDC), and many others – strongly support the safety and benefits of immunizations.
+Parents can be confident that the medical and public health communities strongly support the safety and benefits of immunizations.
+These communities include the prestigious National Academy of Medicine (NAM) (formerly known as the Institute of Medicine or IOM), the American Academy of Pediatrics (AAP), the American Academy of Family Physicians (AAFP), the American Medical Association (AMA), the World Health Organization (WHO), the National Institutes of Health (NIH), the Food and Drug Administration (FDA), the Centers for Disease Control and Prevention (CDC), and MANY others.

-Learn more about this issue and the promising science on autism at the Autism Science Foundation website.
+Learn more about this issue and the promising research on autism on the Autism Science Foundation’s website.

 Alison Singer is the mother of a daughter with autism.
 Watch this video below as she describes her own personal journey to becoming an autism advocate and investigating the alleged connection between autism and the MMR vaccine.